-In addition, we investigate the ability of the considered numerical methods to preserve the underlying invariant density of the process $(X(t))_{t \in [0,T]}$.
-In particular, we estimate the marginal invariant density of the $V$-component with a standard kernel density estimator given by
+In addition, we investigate the ability of the considered numerical methods to approximate the underlying invariant density of the process $(X(t))_{t \in [0,T]}$.
+In particular, we estimate the marginal invariant density of the $V$-component of the FHN model with a standard kernel density estimator given by

-where $h$ denotes a smoothing bandwidth and $\mathcal{K}$ is a kernel function \cite{Pons2011}.
+where $\mathfrak{H}$ is a smoothing bandwidth and $\mathcal{K}$ a kernel function \cite{Pons2011}.
 Taking advantage of the ergodicity of the FHN model, the sample $\widetilde{V}(t_i)$, $i=1,\ldots,n$, in \eqref{eq:kernel} is obtained from a long-time simulation of a single path.
-We use the R-function \texttt{density}, a kernel estimator as in~\eqref{eq:kernel}.
+We use the R-function \texttt{density}, a kernel estimator as described in~\eqref{eq:kernel}.

 In Figure \ref{fig:density}, we report the marginal invariant densities of the process $(V(t))_{t \in [0,T]}$ estimated via \eqref{eq:kernel} based on paths generated over the time interval $[0,10^4]$, for $\epsilon=1$, $\gamma=20$ and different values of $\Delta$.
-Both splitting methods yield reliable estimates for all values of $\Delta$ under consideration.
+Both splitting methods yield reliable estimates for all values of~$\Delta$ under consideration.
 In contrast, the densities obtained under the Euler-Maruyama type methods already deviate from the desired ones for $\Delta=2\cdot10^{-3}$, and suggest a transition from a unimodal to a bimodal density when $\Delta$ is further increased to $2\cdot 10^{-2}$.
 It is again visible that the Euler-Maruyama type methods overestimate the second moment, and thus the amplitudes of the process.
 Similar results are also obtained for the $U$-component.